Browse our Health Library to learn about treatments, conditions, and how Cedars-Sinai can support your healthcare needs.

 Cluster headaches are rare and cause severe pain that tends to recur in the same way each time.
 Cluster headaches occur in groups, or clusters, and each attack last about 1 to 3 hours on average.

-A mild concussion is called by a blow or jolt to the head.
+A mild concussion is caused by a blow or jolt to the head.